 A bone is subjected to various kinds of forces in our day to day life.
 Some try to compress it, some bend while others rotate.
-Depending on their action, the forces on bone could be classified as following.
+Depending on their action, the forces on bone could be classified as compression, tension, and shear forces.

 A compressive force acts along the long axis of a bone so as to compress the bone material [see image below].
 Compressive forces result in impacted fractures or compression fractures.
-A force of compression cause metaphyseal impaction fractures, crushing injury to epiphysis, collapse of vertebrae etc.
+A force of compression causes metaphyseal impaction fractures, crushing injury to epiphysis, the collapse of vertebrae etc.

 A force that pulls apart both the axial ends is an example of tensile force.
 For tensile force to result in fracture, one end of a bone must be in a fixed position while the other end is forced away from the fixed end.

 This will create a separation or avulsion fracture.

 Common areas for this to occur include the tibial tuberosity, greater trochanter, and olecranon.

 This kind of force will be a force that tries to twist the bone along its long axis.
 This usually is a result of one end of a bone being placed in a fixed position while the other end of the bone is forced to rotate.
 Torsional forces generally result in short or long spiral fractures.

 Shearing forces are unaligned forces pushing one part of a body in one direction, and another part the body in the opposite direction.